neitanod/vim-clevertab/README.md

     cd ~/.vim/bundle/
     git clone https://github.com/neitanod/vim-clevertab.git

-Edit your .vimrc and add this line:
+Edit your .vimrc and then load one of the predefined chains, like this:

     call CleverTab#KeywordFirst()